ViestaNaran/Interactive_Installation/README.md

 I developed this project with Morten, Frederik , Mikkel and Nicolai.

 I lead the project as it was my creative vision we were developing, but I could not have done it without the others.
-This was early in my education and i had not yet learned the technical skills to pull it off.
+This was early in my education and I had not yet aquired the technical skills to pull it off.

 Frederik and Morten developed the code
 Nicolai was our lighting technician